jina-ai/dev-gpt/README.md

 - [ ] feat: make playground more stylish by adding attributes like: clean design, beautiful, like it was made by a professional designer, ...
 - [ ] support for other large language models like ChatGLM
 - [ ] for cost savings, it should be possible to insert less context during the code generation of the main functionality - no jina knowledge is required
+- [ ] use gptdeploy list to show all deployments
+- [ ] gptdeploy delete to delete a deployment
+- [ ] gptdeploy update to update a deployment